The basics of high temperature coatings

 Ease of application should be a major consideration when selecting a high temp coating.
 It can be the deciding factor when choosing between two products.
 The reason being, high temp coatings are often not applied as a part of some massive recoating initiative, but rather on an as-needed basis, with touch ups occurring at various points around a facility.

 With a product that is easy to apply, such as a single-component, direct-to-metal coating, assets that have been taken out of service by corrosion can be returned to duty quickly.
-In the case of coatings under insulation (CUI), single-component systems are easier to apply in sections where the insulation has been removed, but more on the issues presented by CUI in a later post.
+In the case of coatings under insulation (CUI), single-component systems are easier to apply in sections where the insulation has been removed.
 Single-component systems are also easier to keep in stock for spot touch-ups, ideally as a part of a regular coatings maintenance plan.

 What is the effective temperature range of this product?
 It’s one of the first questions a customer will ask when seeking a high temp coating.
 And it’s really important.
 One of the most common sources of failure occurs when these coatings are expected to perform outside of the range they were manufactured to tolerate.

 Some coatings are rated between 350-400 degrees Fahrenheit, some are rated up to 1200 degrees and beyond.
 Different resins and chemical compositions of individual products will determine their effectiveness at high temperatures.
 Whatever their rating, protecting substrates from corrosion is always the main goal.